- The importance of an e‑commerce website development checklist

 Step 6: Put SSL certificates in place

-By 2022, all e‑commerce websites should use SSL (Secure Socket Layer) certificates to encrypt customer information and secure e‑commerce data.
+All e‑commerce websites should use SSL (Secure Socket Layer) certificates to encrypt customer information and secure e‑commerce data.

 Your e‑commerce platform must offer an SSL certificate with the features you need to make e‑commerce transactions safe for your customers.